deatheyes/MysqlProbe/README.md

 Data collected from slave or master will be reported in form of json.
 The report contains statistical items as below:

 * sql template: A sql template is a sql like text without constant condition value. eg. "select * from user where name=?".
-* overhead: The execution overhead of sql.
+* overhead: The execution overhead.
-* timestamp: Request and response timestamps of the sql.
+* timestamp: Request and response timestamps.
-* status: Wether the sql sueecssed or not.
+* status: Wether sueecssed or not.

 This is the current struct of the report(MessageGroup):